vespa-engine/sample-apps/examples/predicate-fields/README.md

 properties or attributes (not to be confused with Vespa [attributes](https://docs.vespa.ai/en/attributes.html)):
 > gender in ['male'] and age in [30..40] and income in [200..50000]

-This sample application demonstrates a imaginary two-sided dating marketplace where users can control visibility in the search or recommendation result page.
+This sample application demonstrates an imaginary two-sided dating marketplace where users can control visibility in the search or recommendation result page.
 For example, _Bob_ only wants to be displayed for users that satisfy the following predicate: